Current City of Portland Leash Rules in Mayor Baxter Woods

 FROM APRIL 1ST - JULY 31ST!!!

-There is supporting precedent for this argument, in part based on a Maine State Supreme Court case that was decided in 1978.
-This case, Fitzgerald vs. the Baxter State Park Authority (BSPA), involved how the BSPA conducted a massive tree clearing operation in BSP, that a concerned citizen like Marc took exception to, as a violation of Gov. Baxter’s intent for how the BSP should be managed.
+The precedent is based on a Maine State Supreme Court case that was decided in 1978, Fitzgerald vs. the Baxter State Park Authority (BSPA), that involved how the BSPA conducted a massive tree clearing operation in BSP, that a concerned citizen like Marc (Fitzgerald) took exception to, as a violation of Gov. Baxter’s intent for how the BSP should be managed.
 The MBW case is very similar, and to date the City Attorneys have made no legal arguments refuting the case!
+In July ‘24 the Superior Court Judge stayed further action in this case pending the Law Courts decision on the leash violation case as discussed in the previous section.
+This Superior Court case will continue once the Supreme Court case is decided.

-If you are interested in sharing your thoughts with any members of City Council or Leadership, below are names and addresses where you can forward e-mails.
+At this time, with Marc’s 2 Court cases pending, If you are interested in sharing your thoughts with any members of City Council or Leadership, below are names and addresses where you can send communications.
+FYI - talking points and other ideas or info about the leash law are listed in the "new leash law" and "unintended consequences” sections of the website.
+Our current City Council includes the following people:

 atrevorrow@portlandmaine.gov